 Hover your mouse over each step to learn more about that part of the process:

 CQL takes a holistic approach to partnerships through accreditation, where an entire organization achieves the accreditation.
 This stands in contrast to other accrediting bodies, which offer accreditation at the programmatic level.
 CQL Accreditation involves an all-encompassing philosophy, since true organizational change is predicated on embracing ongoing transformation at all levels, across an agency.
 According to Davis, “This demanding and vigorous undertaking means that an agency will experience a significant impact on people supported, staff members and the organization as a whole.”

 “A year ago I would have said we were real person-centered.
 But with the Personal Outcome Measures®, I was astounded to find out that I thought I knew the people served very well.
-Ironically, after the POMS questions, I was surprised to hear their responses!” exclaims Burke.
+Ironically, after the interviews, I was surprised to hear their responses!” exclaims Burke.
 Agencies find the new discoveries during a Personal Outcome Measures® interview, by exploring quality of life outcomes regarding relationships, rights, community, employment and more.

 In conjunction, agencies then see how the information gathered during an interview can directly inform a truly person-centered plan.
 "It’s a great process from start to finish - engaging with people you’re supporting, finding out what it is they want, need and desire, and then developing plans around that,” says Maynard.
 “The plans are measured, so you can go back and look at your progress.
 If things aren’t going well, then you’ll know it, and you’ll be able to figure out why not.
 And if things are going well, you’re going to know that too.”